wdphan/headphone-website/README.md

-# 🎧 Headphones Landing Page Headphones
+# 🎧 Headphones Landing Page

 - Dark interface.
 - With animations when scrolling.